bcgov/biohubbc/api/README.md

 The root API schema is defined in `./src/openapi/api.ts`.

-If this project is running in docker you can view the api docs at: `http://localhost:6100/api/api-docs/`.
+If this project is running in docker you can view the beautified api docs at: `http://localhost:6100/api-docs/`.

+- The raw api-docs are available at: `http://localhost:6100/raw-api-docs/`.

 This project uses npm package `express-openapi` via `./app.ts` to automatically generate the express server and its routes, based on the contents of the `./src/openapi/api.ts` and the `./src/path/` content.